Vogel fired by Lakers after season flop

 “He’s a guy who gives everything to the game.
 Prepared us every single night with his coaching staff.

-Vogel bristled when asked about his reported dismissal immediately after the Lakers’ 146-141 overtime win over the Denver Nuggets in their final gae of the season on Sunday.
+Vogel bristled when asked about his reported dismissal immediately after the Lakers’ 146-141 overtime win over the Denver Nuggets on Sunday.

 “I haven’t been told shit and I’m going to enjoy tonight’s game, celebrate what these young guys did in terms of scratching and clawing and getting back in this game and getting a W, and we’ll deal with tomorrow, tomorrow,” Vogel told reporters.